 With few exceptions, there is a direct correlation between attendance and school performance.
 With that in mind, and also in consideration of principles such as responsibility, dependability, maturity, etc., students should strive for good attendance.
 Whether an absence is excused or not, students lose indispensable educational advantages when they are absent.
 In an effort to maintain a quality education and good attendance levels, Oregon Community Unit School District 220 has enacted the following policy:

-The family of any student in District 220 will be contacted when the student has been absent a total of 7 days.
-Following a total of 10 days absence, a second notice to attend will be sent in an effort to improve attendance.
-If attendance does not improve, a third notice to attend will be sent stating that to excuse each absence thereafter, a physician's note stating specific medical reasons for the student's absence will be required within 24 hours of the student's return to school.
-While seeking a medical excuse, the student's family or family must still comply with absence notification procedures.
-Should a family choose not to secure a medical excuse, the absence will be considered unexcused.
-Medical notes must state the specific days that a student is excused from school and be signed by a doctor.
-The medical note must state that the student has been seen by the doctor.
+The family of any student in District 220 will be contacted when the student has been absent a total of seven (7) days in the current school year.
+Following a total of ten (10) days absence, a second notice to attend will be sent in an effort to improve attendance.
+For students who have been absent for ten (10) or more days in a school year, the school may require a physician's note to be submitted to the office within 24 hours of a student's return in order for these absences to be considered excused.
+Medical notes must state that the student has been seen by a physician, list the specific days that a student is excused from school, and include the physician's signature.
+Should a parent or guardian choose not to secure a medical excuse, the absence will be considered unexcused.

-Upon a student's third (3) unexcused absence (truancy) during the previous 180 days of school attendance, the student may be referred to the Lee/Ogle Regional Office of Education Truancy Intervention/Prevention Program for a one-time intervention.

-Upon a student's fifth (5) unexcused absence (truancy) during the previous 180 days of school attendance, the student shall be referred to the Lee/Ogle Regional Office of Education Truancy Intervention/Prevention Program.
+Upon a student's third (3) unexcused absence (truancy) during the current school year, the student will be referred to the Regional Office of Education #47 Truant Alternative Program (TAP) for a one-time intervention.
+Upon a student's fifth (5) unexcused absence (truancy) during the current school year, a full referral will be made to the Regional Office of Education #47 Truant Alternative Program (TAP).